 Essential Trail Accessories for Every Hike

 A moisture-wicking backpack handles gear organization while keeping you dry.
 UV-protective sunglasses shield your eyes from glare and harmful rays.
+Trekking poles reduce joint strain on uneven terrain, which matters more the longer you’re out.

-Trekking poles reduce joint strain on uneven terrain.
-A waterproof backpack cover protects your essentials when weather turns unpredictable.
-Lightweight headbands manage sweat and provide sun protection.
+A waterproof backpack cover protects your essentials when weather turns.
+Lightweight headbands manage sweat and provide a bit of sun protection.

 Quick Reference: Outfit Checklists for Hot, Cold, and Rainy Conditions